data-apis/scipy-2023-presentation/paper.rst

 `Fig. 2c`_ and `Fig. 2d`_ display results, showing average execution time relative to NumPy.
-When using library-specific optimizations (`Fig. 2c`_), we observe 1.4x higher throughput for PyTorch CPU, 51.5x for CuPy, and 78.5x for PyTorch GPU.
+When using library-specific optimizations (`Fig. 2c`_), we observe 1.4x higher throughput for PyTorch CPU, 51.6x for PyTorch GPU, and 52.4x for CuPy.
 When omitting library-specific optimizations (`Fig. 2d`_), we observe a 12-25x **decreased** throughput across all non-NumPy backends.

 The source of the performance disparity is due to use of strided views in the